-In this supplement to INN’s 2021 Index Report, we share fact sheets on the five key segments of nonprofit news: local news, state and regional news, national and global news, publications primarily serving communities of color, and single-topic news specialists.
+In this supplement to INN’s 2022 Index Report, we share fact sheets on the three major types of nonprofit news: local news, state and regional news, and national and global news.
 These segments are certainly not homogenous, yet each group shares characteristics in how they develop distinct revenue, product and audience models to support strong journalism and public service.
+A factsheet featuring outlets primarily serving communities of color is coming soon.

 Note: These five categories are not mutually exclusive.
 All INN outlets fall into one of the three geographic categories: 1) local, 2) state or regional, or 3) national or global.
 Across all geographic categories combined, about one-fifth of outlets primarily serve communities of color, and a little over a fifth of outlets are single-topic news outlets.